CloudLabsAI-Azure/Github-Copilot/Labfiles/GitHubCopilot-Accessibility.md

    ![](../media/suggestion.png)

-   >**Note:** It should be noted that the code suggestions offered by GitHub Copilot might not exactly match the screenshots shown within the labguide.
+   >**Note**: It should be noted that the code suggestions offered by GitHub Copilot might not exactly match the screenshots shown within the labguide.
 GitHub Copilot is an AI-powered tool that generates code based on context and patterns, and its suggestions can be influenced by various factors.

    >**Note:** If the suggestions do not appear, consider restarting Visual Studio Code and redoing the process.

-1. Now open the **before-menu.css** file, replace the **Color** with the suggested code given by the Github copilot over the line number 30 and **Save** the file by **Ctrl + S**.
+1. Now open the **before-menu.css** file, replace the **Color** with the suggested code given by the GitHub copilot over the line number 30, and **Save** the file by **Ctrl + S**.

    ```
    color: #5e6572;